News on your favorite shows, specials & more!

 Derek Charles Livingston: So, you know, having come from the Utah Shakespeare Festival, which is a storied 62-year-old Theater, and having been in conversations with theater leaders all across the country.
 We're still working and struggling to get audiences back post-pandemic, and the habit of attending theater has changed.
 And so learning to adjust to that.
 So you know, previously, theaters like ours, The Alley, and Utah Shakespeare Festival were very driven by subscribers who renewed season after season.
 A lot of that has gone away, and we have a rise of more single-ticket buyers.
 And so the thing is, we have to make sure that all of our productions are still meeting the mark, doing all the things I talked about for our regular audience members, and then building up an identity for them with the organization.
 So it's like a family, you know.
 I'll come to family dinner, and sometimes it's really great.
 And sometimes, you know, Uncle Joe says something that just really upsets me.
 But I will return to the next family dinner because I still love Uncle Joe.
 And then they're the single-ticket buyers.
 And so we have to ensure that we are strongly going after them for that particular show and that the experience is so great that they will go the next time we do a similar show that is attractive to them.
 They should think, “Let me return there again because I can trust them because the work was so good!”
 I liken it to the Beyonce ticket buyers and the Taylor Swift ticket buyers, and that there's some crossover there in those audiences.
 But both of those women are selling out auditoriums and stadiums.
 And it's for people who are going to see them.
 Theatergoers have shifted to that model.
 I want to see that thing and not just consistently go to a single theater overall.

 And that's okay.
 We must acknowledge that's reality, and it's no one's fault, and we certainly can't blame audience members for being that way.
 That's asinine to blame people for how they absorb drama.
 And the other thing is, we really want to lean in at STAGES to what is the total theater-going experience?
 So that you know you can sit at home and watch Netflix and see anything you want at one o'clock in the morning or two o'clock in the morning.
 But when you come to the theater, not only sit in a group and absorb narrative with other people, which is a different experience but what is the experience when you walk into our lobby and walk into our space?
 We also want to be bumping up and increasing the sort of post-show discussions we have and post-show discussions that aren't just with the actors and the director or the playwright.
 But are there people in the community who have connections to the themes and to the stories that are on our stages so that an audience member who comes to that particular talk back might hear firsthand from someone in the community?
-It goes beyond what is the show about.
+It goes beyond what the show is about.
 So we're really engaging people.
 And hopefully, people who come to those experiences will go, “Oh, when I go to STAGES HOUSTON, it's not just the show.
 It's the full experience.
 And I cannot get that sitting at home.

 Brett Cullum: I think you guys have a chance to do something like that, which is so different from the big tours and traveling shows.
 It's amazing.
 And I encourage anybody who's never gone to experience STAGES.